eikehein/hyelicht/README.md

 #### systemd service unit

-In the [onboard](#architecture) build configuration, Hyelicht installs a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service unit.
-It is recommended to run it as a user unit, like so:
+In the [onboard build configuration](#user-options), Hyelicht installs a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service unit.
+It is recommended to use it as a user unit, like so:

     $ systemctl --user enable hyelicht

 If you just installed Hyelicht, you may need to run `systemctl --user daemon-reload` first.
+For user units to start at boot, you may need to [enable lingering](https://www.freedesktop.org/software/systemd/man/loginctl.html) (see `enable-linger`) for the user.

+The service unit starts the application in [onboard mode](#architecture) and sets several environment variables specific to the project's embedded [reference hardware](#supported-platforms).
+It instructs Qt to select the EGLFS backend plugin, which handles GPU interaction for the Touch GUI.
+Other variables set the screen resolution for the embedded touchscreen.
+See the [Qt for Embedded Linux](https://doc.qt.io/qt-5/embedded-linux.html) page for additional information.

 #### diyHue integration plugin